After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 - Doesn’t provide the typical ocean-like shimmering that more expensive LEDs give

-5. VIPARSPECTRA Timer Control Series – Tons of Features & Power, Short-Lengthed Tanks
+6. VIPARSPECTRA Timer Control Series – Tons of Features & Power

 It’s strong – like, it has no problems lighting up the bottom of a 30-inch deep reef tank.
-You’ll be able to grow whatever under it, as long as it falls in its coverage.
+You’ll be able to grow whatever is under it, as long as it falls in its coverage.

-On to the next one – its price.
+On to the next one – its super competitive price.

 For what this fixture allows, I can safely classify it as undervalued by its manufacturers.
-Let’s just hope they’re not reading right now.
+Let’s just hope they’re not reading my review.

-Such a powerful light would not be a hit without the installed dimmer.
-It has the oh-so-valued Royal Blue diode (450 nm) for your corals and also all the necessary wavelengths for a healthy planted tank.
+Anyhow, let’s talk about the features.
+The VIPARSPECTRA has the oh-so-valued Royal Blue diode (450 nm) for your corals and also all the necessary wavelengths for a healthy planted tank.

 So far so good right?

-See, for larger tanks that are not over 26 inches deep, you’d want to set up multiple fixtures of the smaller ones as they are 165W.
+So for larger tanks that are not over 26 inches deep, you’d want to set up multiple fixtures of the smaller ones as they are 165W.
 A clever setup would be to have 1x VIPARSPECTRA per 24 inches of aquarium length.

-This is so because the 165W version is more than enough for tanks with medium depth.
-Such tanks are pretty much all tanks from the 25 gallons to the 125 gallons.
+Such tanks are pretty much all the tanks from the 25-gallons to the 125-gallons (standard size).
 They are not deep enough for the bigger version, be it reef or not.

-The larger 31.5 inches long one has a tremendous power and would pretty much fry everything beneath it unless your tank is 28+” deep.
+The larger, 31.5 inches long, fixture has tremendous power and would pretty much fry everything beneath it unless your tank is 26+” deep.

-It would not go off by a mile, but it may be a great inconvenience for some people.
+So It would not go off by a mile, but it may be an inconvenience for some people.

 - Wireless remote

-6. BeamsWork EA Timer FSPEC – For Colorful Fish & Shallow Planted Tanks
+7. Beamswork DA FSPEC 0.50W Pent – For Colorful Fish and Planted Tanks

-If you read my fish tank setup recommendations below you’ll find that I mention this light a LOT.
+If you read my fish tank setup recommendations below you’ll find that I mention the regular Beamswork FA FSPEC a LOT.

 Well, it’s just that in my opinion, it’s the best fit in numerous cases where your aquarium needs LED lighting that supports low-light plants.

-If your lightly planted tank falls on the shallow end (under 16 inches of height) this light is your friend.
+If your lightly planted tank falls on the shallow end – under 16 inches of height – then the regular Beamswork is your friend.

 I am most happy with it, because it’s a really budget-friendly set of LEDs, and I’ve seen plants respond in just days after the installation.

-This is a slightly modified version of the regular Beamswork and is oriented towards plant growth.
+This LED light is a slightly modified version of the regular Beamswork and is oriented towards plant growth.

 It’s literally a few dollars more, but there’s a noteworthy difference in the response of plants between the two.

-There are cons here too, so let’s go through them.
+Anyway, there are disadvantages here too, so let’s go through them.
 Or rather a con.

-For a light of this price bracket it’s probably normal, but here it is – it lacks on additional features.
+For a light of this price bracket, it’s probably normal, but here it is – it lacks additional features.

-Not really a big deal to me, as for the money I can’t force myself to want more from this LED.
+Not really a big deal to me, as for the money I can’t force myself to want more from the Beamswork Pent LED.

 Also if you’d like a timer, you should get it separately.